 This is part of an ongoing series of organizational and personal improvement book reviews.
-If you have read the book already use this as a reminder of key lessons.
-If you have not read the book and are looking to learn and grow as a leader, this summary will share some of our favorite quotes and leadership lessons from Toyota.
+If you have read the book already, then use this as a reminder of key lessons.
+If you have not read the book and are looking to learn and grow as a leader, then this summary is for you!
+In short, will share some of our favorite quotes and leadership lessons from Toyota.

 Lean East recently read How Toyota Became #1: Leadership Lessons from the World’s Greatest Car Company, a book by journalist David Magee published in 2008.
 The book was written to review the history of Toyota’s growth from a Japanese start-up to the largest automobile manufacturer in the world.

-Magee interviewed many of Toyota’s senior executives to write the book and became amazed at the differences between Toyota and other auto companies.
+First, Magee interviewed many of Toyota’s senior executives to write the book and in doing so became amazed at the differences between Toyota and the other auto companies.
 During his research, he realized that instead of a history book he needed to write a book that shared their leadership lessons.

 Our Favorite Leadership Quotes:

 “The ideal conditions for making things are created when machines, facilities, and people work together to add value without generating any waste.” – Kiichiro Toyoda, son of Toyota’s founder